 Know – in a general sense – what you want to learn from this person, but then each time you get together, come with questions for the person.
-You do the work to prepare for meetings unless the person takes this initiative.
+You do the work to prepare for meetings unless the person takes the initiative.
 Most mentors will not feel they know how to mentor you.
-And, that’s okay, you can take the pressure off of them simply by having good questions, which glean from their experience in whatever area you are trying to grow.
+And that’s okay.
+You can take the pressure off of them simply by having good questions, which glean from their experience in whatever area you are trying to grow.

 It’s okay to move on when it’s time.